Banyak Islands

 The Banyak Islands (sometimes spelled Banjak Islands) are a group of inhabited islands located between Simeulue and Nias off the western coast of Sumatra in Indonesia's Aceh Province.
 Surveys of the area approximate around 71 islands and additional mangrove stands in shallow off-shore areas, although locals count 99 islands.
-The largest island in the group is Tuangku, with the principal town of Haloban.
-Two other major islands located either side of Tuangku are Bangkaru and Ujung Batu.
+The largest island in the group is Tuangku, with the principal village of Haloban on its southwest coast.
+Two other major islands located either side of Tuangku are Bangkaru (uninhabited) to the southwest, and Ujung Batu or Banjak Island to the northeast.
 Tuangku is separated from Bangkaru by a fault line.

 Geography

-With an area of 118 square miles (305.7 square km), the group lies north of Nias and 18 miles (29 km) west of Sumatra in the Indian Ocean.
+With an area of 119 square miles (308.17 square km), the group lies north of Nias and 18 miles (29 km) west of Sumatra in the Indian Ocean.
 The islands have long been noted for the existence of substantial offshore coral reefs, though problems with overharvesting, damage from explosives, and recent geological disturbances have threatened these underwater resources.

 The islands vary in their land cover; most are sandy with limited vegetation, while the larger islands have deep rainforests and are fringed by intertidal mangroves.
 The Pulau Banyak area contains many varieties of stony Heliopora and branching Acropora types of coral.
 However, crown-of-thorns starfish are a significant problem.
 The fringing coral reefs are habitat to diverse species, including green and leatherback sea turtles, pelagic and coral fish, and varieties of octopus, lobster, and other sea life.
 The weather is tropical; August to January are the rainy season, followed by a dry season from approximately February to July.

 The island group had a population of 6,570 persons at the 2010 Census and 7,640 at the 2020 Census.
-The majority of the population resides in villages on the islands of Tuangku, Pulau Baguk and Pulau Balai.
-Most of the dozens of small islands in the area have no permanent homes but are used instead for gardening and leisure, with small pondoks and bungalows constructed for temporary visits The population is spread throughout the islands, but divided administratively into villages (listed below with their populations at the 2010 Census):
+The majority of the population resides in villages on the islands of Pulau Tuangku, Pulau Baguk and Pulau Balai.
+Most of the dozens of small islands in the area have no permanent homes but are used instead for gardening and leisure, with small pondoks and bungalows constructed for temporary visits.
+The population is spread throughout the main islands, but divided administratively into villages, listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2022: